.

 Siblings: Rosemary (adoptive)

-Children: Paul, Julie, Scott and Lucy
+Children: Paul, Julie, Scott, Jill and Lucy

 Family Tree: Robinson/Daniels